 GTA 6 platforms: PS4, PS5 and more

-As for the consoles you'll be able to play it on, the 2023 release means we'll be firmly into the PS5/Xbox Series X generation, but it's possible that Rockstar will release a version for the PS4 and Xbox One if it's feeling generous.
-Rockstar has ported both GTA V and Red Dead Redemption 2 to PC after their respective console releases, so an eventual PC port also seems likely.
+As for the consoles you'll be able to play it on, the potential 2023/4 release means we'll be firmly into the PS5/Xbox Series X generation, but it's possible that Rockstar will release a version for the PS4 and Xbox One if it's feeling generous.
+Rockstar has ported both GTA V and Red Dead Redemption 2 to PC after their respective console releases too, so an eventual PC port also seems likely.

 GTA 6 characters and story leaks